howicodestuff/howicodestuff.github.io/_posts/2018-1-17-vim-basics.md

 	* If you ever get into working with servers, you'll quickly find out that Vi or Vim are almost always already in the list of installed software.

 * **Poductive**
-	* Vim has the philosophy of a language - it's commands have verbs, nouns and adjectives which can be chained together in infinite combinations.
+	* Vim has the philosophy of a language - its commands have verbs, nouns and adjectives which can be chained together in infinite combinations.
 For example, the command `d3w` (delete 3 words) is comprised of 3 different parts.
 The `ci"` command(change inside ") will delete the text inside the " " your cursor is in and put you in insert mode so you can write in there.
 Vim also provides a very useful tree representation for the redo (`CTRL+R`) and undo (`u` and others)  commands, a multitude of registers for copy (`y` - yank) and cut commands - you can paste from many different clipboards, which arms you with a lot of functionality - and it can execute bash commands and show you their output, which you can optionally insert into your file.

 * **Ergonomic**
 	* Vim's philosophy distances you from use of the mouse, and encourages movement by using the keyboard, making it faster and healthier for the wrists, eyes and tendons.